Hamidswed/Hamidswed/README.md

 ### Hi there! :wave:
 My name is Hamidreza Delshad, a passionate junior full stack developer and a freelance graphic designer from Sweden.
 My passion for software is coming up with concepts and turning them into beautiful interfaces.
 When I develop something, I pay close attention to the user experience, architecture, and code quality.

-- :sunglasses: I'm learning new things about backend to become a full stack developer at [Integrify Academy](https://integrify.academy/international).
+- :sunglasses: I have completed my full-time bootcamp to become a full stack developer at [Integrify Academy](https://integrify.academy/international).
 - :mag_right: I'm looking for a job position as a frontend/ full stack developer.

 ### Skills and Framework :computer: